gazebosim/gz-omni/README.md

 **Note**: `ignition-omni` will be built under `src/ign-omni/_build`, this is because it uses a custom build system by NVidia which is hard coded to put output in that directory.

+In this case you need to source the special workspace that we have created with the `ign-omni-meta` repository.

 ```bash
 cd ~/ign-omni/src/ign-omni